Examples of mentorship

 Getting regular, positive encouragement to overcome challenges

-Parents interested in peer support can apply using the form below.
-Children's Mercy Kansas City will match parents with suitable mentors who have completed the required training.
+Parents interested in peer support are encouraged to complete the form below.
+A Children’s Mercy Parent Support Program Coordinator will match parents with suitable mentors who have completed the required training.

 How to become a POPS mentor

 Parents interested in becoming a POPS mentor are invited to complete the application below.
 Applicants must be a current or former Children’s Mercy parent or guardian who is at least one year past diagnosis.